-I profited from reading his book and from the painting classes I took from him.
+I benefitted considerably from studying his book and from the painting classes I took from him.
 He was a living connection to the beginnings of Abstract Expressionism and the Bay Area art and cultural scene that I experienced in the 1960's.
 (See Landauer, The San Francisco School of Abstract Expressionism.)

-In the third week of 2018 I visited Cezanne's studio, and took a guided tour of the quarry Bibimus, both places where Cezanne painted.
-Seeing the actual motifs helped me to understand the extent of his reorganization of the optical reality of the motifs.
+In the third week of 2018 I visited Cezanne's studio, and the quarry Bibimus, both places where he painted.
+Seeing the actual motifs helped me to understand the nature and extent of his reorganization of the optical reality of the motifs.

-Cezanne is generally understood to have played a major role in the transition from representational art to non-objective art.
+Cezanne played a major role in the transition from representational art to non-objective art.